vadzimzhuk/TeladocDemo/README.md

 and forbidden love!
 Write an application that will read this file and generate a list of all word occurrences.
 Label each word with the frequency with which it is used.
 The application should display the results in a TableView / RecyclerView ordered from most to least frequently used.
-Extra credit: Build a control that allows the table view to sort itself instead alphabetically or by character length of the word.
+Extra credit: Build a control that allows the table view to sort itself instead of alphabetically or by character length of the word.
 ### Question 2 – Networking and Asynchronous Operations
 #### Twist and Shout!